codacy/docs/docs/repositories-configure/using-submodules.md

 ## Using submodules on new repositories

-You must repeat steps 2 and 4 to every time you add new repositories with submodules to Codacy.
+You must repeat steps 2 to 4 above every time you add new repositories with submodules to Codacy.

 Alternatively, you can make this the default behavior for all new repositories by enabling **Add project key to the user, by default** in **Administration**, page **Settings**.